 BMES Graduate Student Leadership

-For more information about the Graduate Student Chapter of the Biomedical Engineering Society (BMES) at Cornell, outreach activities, industry partnerships, and professional group networking opportunities, email email@example.com.
+For more information about the Graduate Student Chapter of the Biomedical Engineering Society (BMES) at Cornell, outreach activities, industry partnerships, and professional group networking opportunities, email email@example.com or see more information on our BMES Graduate Student Chapter page.

 President: Katherine Driscoll